mahmoud/sedimental/entries/curricula/enterprise_python.md

 [TOC]

-## Review
+## Prerequisites

 Beginners come from all walks.
+There are many ways to be prepared for this course.
 If you've done one of the following you're as ready as you need to be:

   * Taken a Beginning Python course
     * O'Reilly's [Introduction to Python](http://shop.oreilly.com/product/110000448.do)
     * MIT's [Introduction to CS using Python](https://www.edx.org/course/introduction-computer-science-mitx-6-00-1x7)
+    * A college or AP-level programming course that used Python
   * Read a beginning Python book
-    * Topic-specific Python books tend to outshine the general ones
     * [Data Science from Scratch](http://www.amazon.com/Data-Science-Scratch-Principles-Python-ebook/dp/B00W4DTP2A/)
     * [Automate Boring Stuff with Python](http://www.amazon.com/Automate-Boring-Stuff-Python-Programming/dp/1593275994/)
     * Or any other book you may have read with Python in the title
+    * Topic-specific Python books tend to outshine the general ones
   * Done an online tutorial
     * [Python Tutorial](https://docs.python.org/2/tutorial/)
     * [How to Think Like a Computer Scientist](http://interactivepython.org/runestone/static/thinkcspy/index.html)
     * [Learn Python the Hard Way](http://learnpythonthehardway.org)

 A single run through of one of the above and you're ready to benefit from this course.
-Especially if you've applied the knowledge by attempting at least one Python project of 500 lines or more after the reading.
-You should know the fundamentals of the language, this course will teach you how to apply them.
+As a further recommendation, try applying new knowledge by attempting at least one Python project of 500 lines or more.

+Either way, you should already know the fundamentals of the Python language.
+This course will teach you how to apply those skills in a professional context.
 Along the way we'll be covering well-known architectural concepts and operating systems features, as viewed through the window of Python.

-(You'd be surprised how little CS and math you need to start being effective in an enterprise environment.
-Fluency with your development and deployment environments is far more critical, so comfort at the command line is a plus.)
+You'd be surprised how little computer science and math knowledge it takes to start being effective in an enterprise environment.
+There will be some references to software engineering concepts, but nothing you can't look up afterwards.
+Fluency with your development and deployment environments is far more critical, so comfort at the command line is a plus.

+## Review

 ### What is Python?